sajjadh47/International-Telephone-Input-With-Flags-And-Dial-Codes/readme.txt

 3. Go to your Dashboard ->Settings -> Intl Telephone Input & Adjust Your Settings Accordingly.

 == Changelog ==
+= 1.0.5 =
+* Minor Update.. tested for latest wp compatibility.
+Updated MaxMind Geo DB To Latest Version.
+= 1.0.4 =
+* Added compatibility support to cache plugins.
+Updated MaxMind Geo DB To Latest Version.
+= 1.0.3 =
+* Separated country code from input field and appended the country code to the final value of the input when submit.
+= 1.0.2 =
+* Compatibility check for wp 6.3.
 = 1.0.1 =
 * Compatibility check for wp 6.0.
 = 1.0.0 =